top of page

 James: First Martyr of the Apostles

-In the Acts of the Apostles, Luke of Antioch wrote, "About that time, King Herod began to harass some who belonged to the church.
+In the Acts of the Apostles, Luke wrote, "About that time, King Herod began to harass some who belonged to the church.
 He had James, John's brother, killed with a sword.
 When he saw that this pleased the Jews, he also arrested Peter.
-This happened during the Festival of Unleavened Bread" (12:1-3).
+This happened during the Festival of Unleavened Bread" (Acts 12:1–3).
 The sudden and tragic death of James sent shockwaves through the early Christian community.
 His martyrdom served as a stark reminder of the dangers they faced in proclaiming their faith in a hostile environment.
 Yet, even in the face of persecution, the followers of Jesus remained steadfast, their resolve unshaken by the loss of one of their most prominent leaders.
-Meanwhile, Peter's subsequent arrest heightened the sense of fear and uncertainty among the believers as they grappled with the looming threat of further persecution.
-However, this dark chapter in their history also revealed the power of prayer and the unwavering support of their community as they fervently interceded for Peter's release.
-The events surrounding James' death and Peter's imprisonment marked a pivotal moment in the early church, highlighting both the courage and the vulnerability of those who chose to follow Christ.

 Courtesy of www.LumoProject.com